-The Head of RMG, as Macquarie's CRO, is a member of the Executive Committee and reports directly to the CEO.
+The Head of RMG, as Macquarie's CRO, reports directly to the CEO and is a member of the Executive Committee.
 The CRO has a secondary reporting line to the BRiC, which reviews the performance and objectives of the CRO and approves the appointment and removal of the CRO.
-The CRO has unfettered access to the Board, the BRiC and its Chair.
-The BRiC meets with the CRO, in the absence of other management, at least annually to discuss any matters that the BRiC or the CRO believe should be discussed privately.
-The CRO reports risk matters at the BRiC meetings.
-Where there is no scheduled BRiC meeting, the CRO presents risk matters at a Board meeting.
+The CRO has unfettered access to the Board and BRiC members.
+The BRiC meets privately with the CRO at least annually.
+The CRO reports risk matters at each BRiC meeting and Board meetings, as needed.